 So, what’s the answer if a student cannot always have their college of choice?
 Here are 3 ways that families and students can manage their expectations during the college prep process:

 - Tough Love…Parents must be willing to discuss the fact that they are not willing to take on unlimited college debt.
-It will be tough to tell their children this, and the student maybe upset at first, but usually they understand – especially if there are other affordable options.
+It will be tough to tell their children this, and the student may be upset at first, but they usually understand – especially if there are other affordable options.

-- Consulting with a community-based college admissions support organization like the West Angeles Education Enrichment Program, which can review your 12th grade youth’s transcript and test scores, help develop a Family Income Profile with you and your family, and recommend some affordably-admissible schools for your youth’s application plan.
+- Consulting with a community-based college admissions support organization like the West Angeles Education Enrichment Program, which can review your 12th-grade youth’s transcript and test scores, help develop a Family Income Profile with you and your family, and recommend some affordably-admissible schools for your youth’s application plan.